Snow Emergency Parking Guidelines

 Students with disabilities requiring assistance: The BSU Police Department will be the contact point for

 the needs of disabled students.
-The police will notify the Director of Physical Plant of any such requests.
+The police will notify the Assistant Vice President for Facilities Management of any such requests.

 University employee parking when the University is closed: It is critical that nonessential employees

 do not report to work voluntarily during a closure.
 Essential employees should park in their regularly

 assigned parking spaces unless otherwise directed by the BSU Police Department or Facilities